 Benefits – The Shoulder Stand is a full body inversion, where your body works against gravity.
 The blood circulation in the body is enhanced, and the pools of lymph and blood drain into the heart.
 This asana is also very relaxing for the legs.
 All in all, it works extremely well in defense against varicose veins.

 How To Do It – Lie down in the Shavasana.
 Lift your legs up as you support your hips with your palms.
-Shift the body weight on the shoulders, and lift your upper body too as your head and upper back remains on the floor.
+Shift the body weight on the shoulders, and lift your upper body too as your head and upper back remain on the floor.
 Hold for a few seconds and release.

 To know more about this asana, click here: Sarvangasana

 Also Known As – Fish Pose

 Benefits – The Matsyasana is one of the best yoga poses for varicose veins treatment.
 It works on many systems collectively.
 It stretches your feet and legs and relieves stress and cramps.
 Your legs are relaxed, and the blood flow throughout the body is regulated.

 How To Do It – Lie on your back, and cross your legs in the Padmasana.
 You could also keep your legs stretched out while practicing this pose.
 Gently curve your back such that your head rests on your crown.
 Feel the curve in the upper back and neck.
 Hold for a few seconds and release.